One of the best outdoor cameras is on sale for $52

-I've made no secret of my love for Wyze security cameras; one of them earned a spot in the Cheapskate Hall of Fame, and others are close contenders.
-Of course, because they're so inexpensive to begin with, deals are rare.
+I've made no secret of my love for Wyze security cameras.
+One of them earned a spot in the Cheapskate Hall of Fame, and others are close contenders.
+But because they're so inexpensive to begin with, deals are rare.
 Even a small discount is worth noting.

 Which brings us to this: For a limited time, and while supplies last, the Wyze Cam Outdoor Starter Bundle is on sale for $52 at Amazon.
 Regular price: $60.
 (Hey, I said it was a small discount.)